angela-d/windows-server-scripts/track-printer-errors/README.md

 If you *don't* have queues with **physical** in the name, be sure to change the `$physicalOnly` variable to **0**.
 That may work for you out of the box (but not tested in such environments).

+A switch to open a Zendesk ticket, with code components from [PRTG Zendesk Webhook](https://github.com/angela-d/prtg-zendesk-webhook) (PRTG is not required for auto-opening Zendesk tickets)

 Other configurable options:
 - **$deleteProblems** = Whether or not you want to auto-delete the print causing errors, or just sent an email notification
 - **$smtpServer** = Hostname of your mail server